In the game of crypto, how do you become a winner?

 What role do you play in cryptocurrency?

 In recent years, cryptocurrency has become increasingly complex.
 Before 2020, success was as simple as investing in ICOs and trading on CEXs.
-Since then, the explosion of new games in the cryptocurrency space has been phenomenal: DeFi, L2, NFTs, RWA, Runes, Memecoins, and so on.
+Since then, the explosion of new games in the cryptocurrency space has been overwhelming: DeFi, L2, NFTs, RWA, Runes, Memecoins, and more.

 How do you keep up?